stonemjs/docs/src/docs/architecture/build.md

 })
 ```

-This method lets you plug into the system without replacing it — a clean way to extend functionality while preserving the Stone.js defaults.
+This method lets you plug into the system without replacing it, a clean way to extend functionality while preserving the Stone.js defaults.

-This flexible system — one command to eject, one config to extend — is designed to meet you where you are, whether you're building a simple SPA or pushing the boundaries of SSR and edge rendering.
+This flexible system, one command to eject, one config to extend, is designed to meet you where you are, whether you're building a simple SPA or pushing the boundaries of SSR and edge rendering.

 ## Stone Config File (`stone.config.mjs`)

-In Stone.js, the `stone.config.mjs` file defines how your **system** is built and bundled — across all dimensions of your continuum.
+In Stone.js, the `stone.config.mjs` file defines how your **system** is built and bundled, across all dimensions of your continuum.

 This configuration exists **only at build-time**.
 It does not affect runtime behavior, middleware, lifecycle hooks, or any runtime execution flow.
 Its sole job is to shape your application artifact: what is included, how it is bundled, and how it is optimized for deployment.

 ### Why it matters

-Stone.js applications are continuum-native — designed to be deployed anywhere.
+Stone.js applications are continuum-native, designed to be deployed anywhere.
 To achieve this, the build system must:
 - Support both frontend and backend targets
 - Handle multiple module types and application types
 - Strip away unnecessary context (e.g. Node-only modules from the browser build)